clickercookie/clickercookie.github.io/README.md

 Featuring 7 original buildings, semi-functional Javascript, and temporary pixel art images, Clicker Cookie is an uncompleted masterpiece!

 ## Getting Started
 The game is available at [clickercookie.github.io](https://clickercookie.github.io), and can be played with no setup necessary.
 If you discover a bug (you probably will), please create a new issue.
+To play on the beta version, click the version number in the bottom left of the window.

 ## Contributing
 ### Dependencies